-Now, while much of the country has returned to pre-pandemic life, women still feel the effects.
 A Women in the Workplace study conducted by McKinsey found that “women are even more burned out now than they were a year ago, and burnout is escalating much faster among women than among men.”
-In fact, a staggering 42% of women reported that they were often or almost always burned out in 2021, compared to 32% the previous year.
 And in our own study, 56% of women said they sometimes or always feel lonely or isolated, compared to 44% of men.

 Women experiencing burnout report feeling anxious and depressed, having trouble sleeping and concentrating, feeling like they can’t make decisions or plan for the future, or maintaining healthy eating habits.
 They’re also more likely to put others’ needs ahead of their own self-care.
 This is important, considering that women and men differ greatly on the importance of emotional well-being.
-According to our study during the pandemic, women value emotional health as the top area of well-being.
+According to our study, women value emotional health as the top area of well-being.

 Layered onto an already burned-out female workforce is the ongoing childcare shortage.

-A recent Wall Street Journal article noted that a daycare worker shortage has left nearly half a million families without childcare.
-The article further notes that as parents struggle to find care for their children, the responsibility of staying home more often falls on the mother.
+A recent Forbes article noted that according to the U.S. Bureau of Labor Statistics, as many as 100,000 Americans have been forced to stay home from work each month because of child care problems.
+Another article further notes that as parents struggle to find care for their children, the responsibility of staying home more often falls on the mother.
 And according to a study we recently conducted, caregivers report higher feelings of loneliness compared to non-caregivers (54% vs. 48%).

-And so it’s no wonder that women feel their only options are to reduce hours, change jobs, or quit altogether.
-Data from the McKinsey study backs this up:
+And so it’s no wonder that women may feel their only options are to reduce hours, change jobs, or quit altogether.

 The risks of not supporting women in the workplace.